chiefenne/RC_TOOLBOX/README.md

 > **⚠️ Work in Progress**
 > This project is currently under active development.
 Features and documentation may change frequently.
 Contributions and feedback are welcome!

-> **Note:** The GUI implementation recently moved to C++ with LVGL.
-Core RC logic may still be implemented in either C++ or MicroPython depending on the module.
+> **Note:** The implementation recently moved to C++ with LVGL.
+Core RC logic may lter still be implemented in MicroPython depending on the module.

 RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
-Designed to run on MicroPython-based boards such as the Raspberry Pi Pico, ESP32 boards and [more](https://micropython.org/download/).
+Designed to run on mainly on ESP32 based boards.
 It provides a versatile platform for enhancing your RC experience in the Python ecosystem.

 It includes modules to: